 “According to agency statistics, 10,000 children a year come in contact with the dangerous chemicals.
 Pets are often drawn to rodenticide chemicals, too, a problem that sparked nearly 7,000 calls to the ASPCA Animal Poison Control Center in 2011.
 Depending on the kind of rodenticide, the poison could cause internal bleeding, kidney failure, or seizures.”

-This is where Kari's invention, Fresh Cab, comes to the rescue.
-Getting rid of rats and mice doesn't have to be dangerous.
+This is where Kari’s invention, Fresh Cab, comes to the rescue.
+Getting rid of rats and mice doesn’t have to be dangerous.
 Children, pets and wildlife can be protected and you can be rodent free!
-Visit our Learning Center for more information about natural rodent control.
+Visit our Pest Library for more information about rodent control and prevention.